Eating A Late Dinner Can Cause Weight Gain

 Eating late and weight gain have always been closely linked.
 But recent studies show the link may not always be negative.
 There are a lot of variables in determining whether eating late will cause weight gain.
-Factors to consider include size of meal, activity rate during the day, and eating habits upon waking up.
+Factors to consider include the size of meals, activity rate during the day, and eating habits upon waking up.
 (2)

 How does eating late contribute to weight gain?
 Are there exceptions to the rule of eating late?
-And how does eating late contribute to one’s overall health and wellbeing?
+And how does eating late contribute to one’s overall health and well-being?

 How Eating Late Can Cause Weight Gain

 On a metabolic level, eating late can cause a spike in glucose levels when the body is going into rest mode.
-This may lead to glucose intolerance, which is observed in those with diabetes and obesity-related diseases.
+This may lead to glucose intolerance, observed in those with diabetes and obesity-related diseases.
 (1)

 When Eating Late Doesn’t Cause Weight Gain